 What are the health benefits of milk thistle?

 For so many years, milk thistle has been used to aid liver problems as it contains the substance called silymarin – an active ingredient that protects the liver.
 This substance can also destroy free radicals in the body.
 Removing free radicals from the body can slow down the process of aging.
 There are also antioxidants present in the thistle that help in the metabolic process and improve digestion.
 These antioxidants stimulate the production of bile in the gall bladder to help maintain a healthy digestive system.
 The above-mentioned health benefits of the plant are only some of its curative abilities that have been known through time.
 Further researches to discover its other potential healing capacity are going on.

 Can milk thistle treat gout?

 Over the years, this technique has been known to treat and prevent liver problems.
-Recently, much has been said about its ability for.
+Recently, much has been said about its ability for gout treatment.
 Before going through further discussions about the treatment, let us first know what gout is.
 Gout is a disease, which results from the abnormal metabolism of uric acid.
 As a result, the body produces too much uric acid or the body may have problems in removing it.
 People with gout experience recurrent attacks of inflammatory arthritis characterized by swollen joints.
 Most of the time, the metatarsal-phalangeal joint at the base of the toe is affected.

 Although some people open the possibility of this technique as a gout treatment, there are no sufficient scientific evidences to support this claim.
 This treatment has no anti-inflammatory or uric-acid lowering substances, so medical researchers believe that it cannot most likely ease the condition of gout.